reald/anytone-flash-tools/at-d878uv_memory.md

 ```
 Empty scanlist entries will not be written.

-One Scanlist contains 144 bytes.
-The memory is partitioned in multiple sections sometimes with bigger gaps in between.
+One Scanlist contains 144 bytes data.
+They are placed with offsets of 0x200, every 16th scanlist is a bigger offset of 0x3e200 = 0x40000 - 15*0x200.

+Counting from 1 the memory address for each scanlist can be calculated:

+scanlistaddr = 0x01080000 + floor ((position-1) / 16) * 0x40000 + mod((position-1), 16) * 0x200

-The memory addresses for each scanlist are:
+So the memory addresses for each scanlist are:

 ```
 memSectScanlist = [